dylan-lang/opendylan/documentation/getting-started-cli/source/dylan-environment.rst

 .. index:: dylan-environment

-**Note:** ``dylan-environment`` is currently only supported on Windows.
-Unix users may wish to skip this section.
+.. note:: ``dylan-environment`` is currently only supported on Windows.
+Unix
+          users may wish to skip this section.

-The dylan-environment has a few more options and command groups, which will be presented briefly here:
+The ``dylan-environment`` has a few more options and command groups, which will be presented briefly here:

 +----------------------------+---------------------------------------------+
 | Options                    | Description                                 |